jsheperd/rotate_backup/README.md

     getBinTops(sourceArray, binNum, clusterFunction)

 pushes the items of the sourceArray into binNum bins.
-Each bin can store only one item, that is the newest element wth the biggest item.time value.
+Each bin can store only one item, that is the newest element with the biggest item.time value.
 The bins are identified by the clusterFunction(item) method.